Why does Samaritan's Purse seek to help those in need?

 by Kara Boda, Communications Advisor

-When catastrophic flooding hit southern Alberta this summer, seven feet of water and sewage filled Candy and Jeff Neumann’s basement in High River.
-They were left without power, water, or help from their insurance company, which rejected their claim for coverage.
+August, 2013—When catastrophic flooding hit southern Alberta this summer, seven feet of water and sewage filled Candy and Jeff Neumann’s basement in High River.
+They were left without power, water or help from their insurance company, which rejected their claim for coverage.

 “My husband and I were all by ourselves with no help and little hope,” Candy said.

-Some may ask why we do it.
-Our motivation comes in the form of a story, told by Jesus more than 2,000 years ago.
-It goes something like this:
+Some ask why we do it.
+Our motivation comes from a story told by Jesus more than 2,000 years ago.
+It goes like this: